zogofinance/zogo-frontend-gh-challenge/README.md

 ### What can I use & what are we looking for?

-* The only requirement is that you use Angular.
+* The only requirement is that you use a recent version of Angular.
 You can use any plugins & libraries.
 * You can build the app as a desktop or mobile view.. or you can make it responsive.. but that's absolutely up to you!
 * Please include a readme.
 If we need to run the code locally to see it work, please give us instructions.
 * Please use this exercise as a way to show us what you like about frontend development.
 Some people live for performance, others for accessibility, or great UI/UX or writing tests.
 We are aware of the time constraint, if what you love takes time, put comments in.